-My girlfriend, Aerie, was able to secure Eva to their vulva better than anyone.
-We even nudged and flicked the toy to test its stability, because #us, and I was able to finger them without it falling out of place.
-But Aerie knew they weren’t going to be able to come from the vibrations, and when they turned Eva past its first setting they made a horrible (and appropriate) stank face.
+My partner, Kynan, was able to secure Eva to his vulva better than anyone.
+We even nudged and flicked the toy to test its stability, because #us, and I was able to finger him without it falling out of place.
+But Ky knew he wasn’t going to be able to come from the vibrations, and when he turned Eva past its first setting he made a horrible (and appropriate) stank face.

-I can’t make sense of the disparity between my experience and theirs.
+I can’t make sense of the disparity between my experience and his.
 We both have fairly full outer labia, which should be the most important factor for attachment.
-But my inner labia are small, while Aerie’s have been described as “devastating” in their prominence.
+But my inner labia are small, while Ky’s have been described as “devastating” in their prominence.
 Maybe, somehow, this matters?